KittyCAD/geometric-constraint-playground/docs/design-doc.md

 The $\lambda^2 I$ term is a positive diagonal matrix that ensures the combined matrix is invertible and stabilises the solution.
 This pushes the solver toward a solution that has a minimal deviation from its initial state, effectively finding the 'closest' (minimum-norm) valid solution (wrt. initial positions) when degrees of freedom exist.

-### 5.4 Recommended Solver Approach: Sparse Quasi-Newton Method
+### 5.4 Recommended Solver Approach: Sparse Newton's Method

 Given the nature of geometric constraint problems, where any given constraint typically only involves a small subset of the total variables, the resulting Jacobian matrix is likely to be very sparse.
 This sparsity is a critical feature to exploit for performance.

 A dense solver would waste significant computation on zero-value entries, whereas a sparse solver will only operate on the non-zero elements.

-While methods like Gauss-Newton or Levenberg-Marquardt are effective, a **sparse quasi-Newton method** is recommended.
+While methods like Gauss-Newton or Levenberg-Marquardt are effective, a **sparse Newton's method** approach is recommended.
 I am led to believe that modern sparse implementations of these algorithms are well-suited to the structure of geometric constraint problems.

 ### 5.5 Notes on Third Party Solvers